Human Trafficking Compliance

 Human trafficking is a reality in every state in our nation, and Florida is no exception.
 The Florida Restaurant and Lodging Association (FRLA) believes we have a moral obligation to do all we can to prevent this atrocious crime and to ensure that the Sunshine State remains a warm and welcoming place for all visitors.
 In that spirit, the association has committed to educating our members as well as others within the hospitality industry about the dangers of human trafficking.
 FRLA has a DBPR-approved human trafficking training course that meets compliance requirements available here.

-Due to a recent legislative update to section 509.096(3), Florida Statutes, the Division of Hotels & Restaurants will no longer afford a public lodging establishment with 90 days to correct a human trafficking awareness violation, as was previously allowed, effective July 1, 2023.
+Section 509.096(3), Florida Statutes, states that the Division of Hotels & Restaurants will no longer afford a public lodging establishment with 90 days to correct a human trafficking awareness violation, as was previously allowed, effective July 1, 2023.
 This change affects all DBPR-licensed public lodging establishments.

 Summary: